SevenTV/chatterino7/README.md

 ### Downloads

+**Stable builds** can be downloaded from the [releases section](https://github.com/SevenTV/chatterino7/releases).

+To test new features, you can download the **nighly build** [here](https://github.com/SevenTV/chatterino7/releases/tag/nightly-build).

-Stable Builds can be downloaded [here](https://github.com/SevenTV/chatterino7/releases) Download Nightly Chatterino7 build over [here](https://github.com/SevenTV/chatterino7/releases/tag/nightly-build) Windows users can install Dankerino [from Chocolatey](https://chocolatey.org/packages/chatterino7).
+Windows users can install Chatterino 7 [from Chocolatey](https://chocolatey.org/packages/chatterino7).

 ### Discord